Multi Step Workflow

 Monitoring & Debugging

 Before moving into the Workflow creation process, we recommend having the monitoring system in place.
-It could make the learning curve of how Workflow works much more easier.
-The best way to monitoring Workflow is with Inspector.
+It could make the learning curve of how Workflow works much easier.
+The best way to monitoring Workflow is with Inspectorarrow-up-right.

 After you sign up at the link above, make sure to set the INSPECTOR_INGESTION_KEY variable in the application environment file to monitoring Workflow execution: